Danya-Oleksuk/danya-oleksuk/README.md

 ## 👋 Hi there!
 Welcome to my GitHub profile

-I'm a self-taught Python Backend Developer with a strong passion for clean code, scalability, and real-world impact.
+Hi!
+I'm a self-taught Python Backend Developer.
+I just really love to code — it’s like playing with logic and building cool things at the same time.
+I enjoy making my code clean and easy to understand, and I always think about how to make it work well even when many people use it.
+It makes me happy when something I build helps others or solves a real problem.

 🚀 What I Do